vitaut/vitaut.net/_posts/2023-06-04-printing-double.md

 </a>
 </div>

-A few year ago I discovered this StackOverflow question:
+A few years ago I discovered this StackOverflow question:
-[How do I print a double value with full precision using cout?]( https://stackoverflow.com/q/554063/471164) I was shocked to see how wrong most of the asnwers were so I [answered it myself]( https://stackoverflow.com/a/65329803/471164) back then.
+[How do I print a double value with full precision using cout?]( https://stackoverflow.com/q/554063/471164) I was shocked to see how wrong most of the answers were so I [answered it myself]( https://stackoverflow.com/a/65329803/471164) back then.
 Recently I stumbled upon it again and decided to write this blog post explaining the problems with some of the top answers.